 Properties of Healthy Soil

-First, let's define the two following terms:
+First, let’s define the two following terms, soil and ideal soil.

-What is Soil Made of
+What Is Soil Made Of?

 Soil’s ingredients are organic (dead and decaying matter, living organisms) and inorganic (air, water, minerals including gravel, sand, silt, and clay).
 Organic materials range from 2-4% of total weight of the soil.
 Air and water fill the gaps between the larger particles.